AnastasiiaUferova/pomodoro/README.md

 * Setting time for work, short & long breaks;
 * Alerts when time is up;
-* Cirle countdown animation for better visibility;
+* Circle countdown animation for better visibility;

 ## Technologies: